Takanu/Capsule/README.md

 - Under Blender’s User Preferences Menu, in the Add-ons section, click, “Install From File”, and select the ZIP file.

 - The add-on will appear in the list, simply click the checkbox next to it’s title to activate it.

+## FAQ

+**What version of Blender does the plugin work with?**

+The current version supports Blender 2.92.

+**Are there things that Capsule can't currently export?**

+Theres a few use cases where Capsule may have trouble exporting assets from your scene:

+* Animations that aren't attached to Armature Bones - If you try to do this when the asset is using an Object Origin Point for export it will likely fail, keep these to using Scene origin points.

+* Bone Constraints - The "Preserve Armature Constraints" button under the Armature tab in the Export Presets menu can help if you need to export an armature with bone constraints, as it is unlikely to export properly when left.
+This however is currently an experimental feature, so results may vary.

+**What if i have a problem or bug with the add-on?**

+* You can post an issue on my GitHub repository (https://github.com/Takanu/Capsule/issues), this is the best place to post an issue as I can categorize and keep track of them in one place.

+**Do you have any other cool add-ons?**

+Yep, and they're all completely free - check out my GitHub account for other Blender goodies, including the Blender theme used in the video (https://github.com/Takanu).

 ---